 The 5 Elements

 Ayurveda recognizes five great elements, or pancha mahabhutas, representing the most important foundational aspects of nature and matter: space, air, fire, water, and earth.
-These elements are considered the building blocks of all material existence.
+These natural elements are considered the building blocks of all material existence.
 Ayurveda also observes these same five elements within the human body and mind—as it exists in nature, it also exists within you.
-Everything in life is created with varying proportions of these five elements.
+Everything in life is created with varying proportions of these five natural elements.

 Here are a few of the qualities of each element: